-A European Federated Cloud
+EGI Position Paper For A Federated European Cloud

-An EGI position paper for H2020

 Authors: Michel Drescher, EGI.eu, Tiziana Ferrari (EGI.eu) David Wallom (U.Oxford)

 Date: 4 December 2013

 Document status: FINAL

 Document link: https://documents.egi.eu/document/2050

 Abstract

 This position paper discusses the concept of a European Federated Cloud This expands from the initial service offering from the EGI’s Federation IaaS Cloud Infrastructure Platform.
 This builds on the foundations offered by the properties and services of EGI’s Core Infrastructure Platform supporting a set of infrastructure independent services to facilitate federation of resources.
 A rich portfolio of Cloud services is expected to emerge over time, which will be further facilitated through directed actions coming from within EGI, local, national and European funding streams.